(We provide you with several installation options:

 - ./install.sh – installs the Developer Edition in dark mode, the installer will configure the SAP system for usage of the physical hostname

-- ./install.sh -g– will present you a SAPINST GUI allowing you to modify certain system parameters
+- ./install.sh -g– will present you a SAPINST GUI allowing you to modify certain system parameters.
+There is no official docu for this.
+However, this guide may be useful:

 - Note: Do not use ./install.sh -h <own hostname>– This allows you to specify your own hostname to be used by the SAP system.
 However, it is intended for advanced users only.
 Keep the default name for now.